Genome: Unlocking Life's Code

 Scientific breakthroughs in genomics have been featured prominently in popular television shows and movies such as CSI, Jurassic Park, and Gattaca, just to name a few.
 A genome expert explored the difference between fact and Hollywood fiction in this entertaining program.
 Clips from various films and TV programs were followed by explanations of the "real" science behind the make-believe.

 Doris Zallen facilitated conversations among small discussion groups using genome sequencing and its expression in real-world scenarios that revolve around health and ancestry.
 Dr. Zallen is a professor in the Department of Science and Technology, Virginia Polytechnic Institute and State University.
 She is the author of Does It Run in the Family: A Consumer's Guide to DNA Testing for Genetic Disorders and To Test or Not to Test: A Guide to Genetic Screening and Risk.

 The Genomic Journey: Searching for Your Roots (September 12, 2013)

-This program, presented in partnership with the National Museum of African American History and Culture (NMAAHC), provides an opportunity to see and discuss how genetic testing is used to analyze and understand an individual's ancestral history.
-The event features Henry Louis Gates Jr., who will reveal the ancestry of Lonnie Bunch, founding director of the NMAAHC and Gwen Ifill, managing editor and moderator of Washington Week and a senior correspondent for PBS's NewsHour.
-After the ancestral reveal, a panel discusses the promise and limitations of genomic research and ancestral inference genetic testing.
+This program, presented in partnership with the National Museum of African American History and Culture (NMAAHC), provided an opportunity to see and discuss how genetic testing is used to analyze and understand an individual's ancestral history.
+The event featured Henry Louis Gates Jr., who revealed the ancestry of Lonnie Bunch, founding director of the NMAAHC and Gwen Ifill, managing editor and moderator of Washington Week and a senior correspondent for PBS's NewsHour.
+After the ancestral reveal, a panel discussed the promise and limitations of genomic research and ancestral inference genetic testing.